Chaka Fattah: Early life and education

 Fattah attended Overbrook High School and the Community College of Philadelphia.
+He earned a Bachelor of Arts in business and economics from the University of Pennsylvania.
 He is a member of Alpha Phi Alpha fraternity.
 In 1984, Fattah completed the Program for Senior Executives in State and Local Government at Harvard University's John F. Kennedy School of Government.
-He earned a Bachelor of Arts in business and economics from the University of Pennsylvania.
 In May 1986, he received his master's degree in governmental administration from the University of Pennsylvania's Fels Institute of Government.

 Fattah was the recipient of numerous honors and awards including 10 honorary doctorates and the University of Pennsylvania's Fels Institute of Government Distinguished Alumni Achievement Award.
 Time magazine named Fattah one of the 50 most promising leaders in the country.

-His parents divorced when he was young, and his mother soon remarried to a man she met at a national conference on black power in 1968.
-Following this conference, his mother and her new husband decided to change their family name to Fattah and the boy's name to Chaka Fattah.